-Governance related work is relevant to different Success Criteria.
-The Authority is supported by an organised, effective efficient and secretariat.
+Governance related work is relevant to different Success Criteria - however the Authority is supported by an organised, efficient, and effective secretariat.
 New members will receive an induction pack and briefing from the Authority.
-There will be a rolling twelvemonth schedule of quarterly Authority meetings.
+There will be a rolling twelve-month schedule of quarterly Authority meetings.
 Notices of meetings and documentation will be made available in line with Standing Orders.